International Certificate in Sports Chiropractic (ICSC) program

 If you want to become a member of FICS so that I can attend the seminars at a reduced fee where can I find more information on this?
 Go to our Membership page for more information on how to become a member of FICS.
 Consider joining your local NCSC.
 You can also join FICS as an individual member for $125 USD.
 Download application from the website or email firstname.lastname@example.org.

 Note: All amounts will be processed in USD Dollars equivalence based on the day’s exchange rate of the day.
 FICS is not responsible for international or bank fees charged to your account as a result of these transactions.

 For more information about transferring to the new education program, email FICS administrative office: email@example.com.
 We will undertake an individual assessment of where you are up to and let you know what is needed to complete.

-Yes, From 31 March 2020 you need to have an ICSC and be a member of FICS to be selected for a FICS team.
+Do I need an ICSC to participate on a FICS sports chiropractic team at an international event?
+Yes, you need to have an ICSC and be a member of FICS to be selected for a FICS team.
 This is necessary to assure the games organizers and the athletes that all doctors on the team are properly qualified and experienced, and to promote the professionalism and future of sports chiropractic.